loriuz02/vorp_keychain/README.md

 ## Installation

 1. Place this folder in your server resources.
 2. Run the SQL file [install/keychain_item.sql](install/keychain_item.sql) in your database to add the keychain item.
+(Optional if you create the item manually)
 3. Ensure your key items exist in the items table (`house_key`, `wagon_key`, `business_key` by default).
 4. Edit `config.lua` for your server item names and limits.
 5. Add to your server config: